dotnet/linker/docs/design/reflection-flow.md

 It is our belief that _linker-friendly_ serialization and dependency injection would be better solved by source generators.

-## Analyzing calls to potentially unsafe methods
+## Analyzing calls to potentially unfriendly methods

-The most interesting category to discuss are the "potentially unsafe" methods: reasoning about a parameter to a method call requires being able to trace the value of the parameter through the method body.
+The most interesting category to discuss are the "potentially unfriendly" methods: reasoning about a parameter to a method call requires being able to trace the value of the parameter through the method body.
 IL linker is currently capable of doing this in a limited way.
 We'll be expanding this functionality further so that it can cover patterns like:

 ```csharp
 Type t;